Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Experiments

 \subsection{Real-World Validation on the IHDP Dataset}

-We next validate SP-CCI on a semi-synthetic benchmark derived from the Infant Health and Development Program (IHDP), a widely used testbed for counterfactual inference \cite{hill2011bayesian}.
+We next validate SP-CCI on a semi-synthetic benchmark derived from the Infant Health and Development Program (IHDP), a widely used testbed for counterfactual inference \citep{hill2011bayesian}.
 In this dataset, covariates \( X \in \mathbb{R}^{25} \) represent real-world demographic and health-related attributes of premature infants and their mothers, such as birth weight, gestational age, and maternal education level.
 The potential outcomes \( Y(0) \) and \( Y(1) \) denote simulated measures of cognitive development under control and treatment, respectively, with the treatment corresponding to participation in an early childhood intervention program.
-In the original study, treatment was assigned at random, but reference \cite{hill2011bayesian} introduced selection bias by removing a non-random subset of treated units.
-This created a treatment–control imbalance, resulting in a dataset with a treated-to-control ratio of approximately one to four.
-We combine training and test dataset splits to form a pool of 1,746 data points, which we partition according to the same rules as in Sec.~\ref{sec:synthetic_exp}.
+In the original study, treatment was assigned at random, but reference \citep{hill2011bayesian} introduced selection bias by removing a non-random subset of treated units.
+This created a treatment--control imbalance, resulting in a dataset with a treated-to-control ratio of approximately one to four.

-\paragraph{Quantile estimation via deep structural causal models:} To estimate predictive intervals for the counterfactual outcome \( Y(1) \), we adopt the deep structural causal model (DSCM) framework \cite{pawlowski2020deep}.
-SCMs describe the generative process for the variables $(Y(0), Y(1), T, X)$ in terms of a directed graph.
-In it, variables associated with child nodes are a deterministic function of the variables associated with the parent nodes and of a set of latent noise variables.
-SCMs support counterfactual inference via a sequence of \textit{abduction}, \textit{action}, and \textit{prediction} steps \cite{pawlowski2020deep}.
-Accordingly, once an SCM is established for variables $(Y(0), Y(1), X, T)$, a quantile estimation function $\hat{q}_\gamma(\cdot)$ for the counterfactual observation $Y(1)$ can be obtained via counterfactual inference.